umairyaquoob/ec2-vpc/README.md

 1. [DONE] Deploy a VPC and a subnet
 2. [DONE] Deploy an internet gateway and associate it with a the VPC
-3. [DONE] Setup a route table with a route to the IGW
+3. [DONE] Setup a route table with a route to the IGW and assocaite with a subnet
 4. Deploy an EC2 instance inside of the created subnet
 5. Associate a public IP and security group that allows public ingress